eduNEXT/eox-core/docs/help_for_devs/0001-include-test-cases-files.rst

 #.
 Once your environment is set up, create a new admin user: ``tutor dev do createuser --staff --superuser admin <custom-mail> --password <password>``.
 #.
 Log into Django's admin site with the user created in the previous step.
 #.
 Create a testing user without staff permissions, you could do this on the Django admin page.

-   **Note:** Some of the tests will require a staff user, specifically those for the support API; if you want to run the test collection at once, use the admin user and skip the permission assignment steps.
+   🚨 Some of the tests will require a staff user, specifically those for the support API; if you want to run the test collection at once, use the admin user and skip the permission assignment steps.

 #.
 On the Site Administration Panel, go to *Authentication and Authorization* > *Users*.
 #.
 Click on the testing user created by the third step.
 #.
 Go to User Permissions, search for ``auth | user | Can access eox-core API`` and add it with a double click or one click and the right arrow.